What’s the difference between a page and a post?

 And how much is that going to cost?
 To get an idea of how I calculate what a pricing page is, have a look at Barbara Williams SEO and you’ll see what I’m talking about.

-The SEO Blog is on a page of its own, which means another pricing page.
-Upon publishing this post, there will be 18 blog posts, which means another 18 pricing pages.
+Upon publishing this post, there will be 22 blog posts, which means another 22 pricing pages.

-So now, let’s add up: 4 website pages + 8 product listings + 1 blog page + 18 blog posts = 31 pages to consider for SEO.
+So now, let’s add up: 7 website pages + 19 product listings + 22 blog posts = 48 pages to consider for SEO.

 To cover that total number of pages, order however many SEO Packages will match.
-Gold = 8 pages, so to cover any potential overage you should order 4 Gold Packages.
+Gold = 8 pages, so to cover any potential overage you should order 6 Gold Packages.
+And then there are the images, but we’ll leave those out temporarily to avoid further confusion.
+For now, just keep in mind that I consider 10 images = 1 pricing page.

 For assistance in calculations, simply contact me and we’ll work out the best arrangement for both of us!